"VSYNC synchronization" Tester Manual|

 in finding the ultimate cause of this bug -- instead insisting that Mozilla may

 the bug sometime in the future.
 We recommend that anyone needing a web browser

-synchronized to VSYNC to stop using Firefox, and switch to either Chrome or IE.
+synchronized to VSYNC to stop using Firefox, and switch to Chrome.

 UPDATE: Chrome Canary 42.0.2286.0 (from r312916 to r312924) totally busted VSYNC

 by introducing an unknown graphics performance regression.
 Turning off the GPU for